Judge Overturns SF School Board Decision To Cover Up Controversial Mural

 READ MORE: San Francisco School District Votes To Cover Up Mural Without Painting Over It

-Judge Massullo agreed with the alumni association’s argument.READ MORE: COVID: Contra Costa Cases Surge; Outbreak at Detention Facilities Expected to Grow
+Judge Massullo agreed with the alumni association’s argument.READ MORE: Suspects Sought In Violent Takeover Robbery Of Half Moon Bay Pot Farm

 “The Board and SFUSD failed in their primary duty to follow the requirements of the law,” Massullo wrote in her decision.
 “California, as a matter of long-standing public policy, places enormous value on its environmental and historical resources and the People are entitled to expect public officials to give more than lip-service to the laws designed to protect those resources.”